 DTT is a protection scheme often used to connect medium to large-scale DER systems (such as wind farms and solar arrays) into the distribution grid (between 4 kV and 35 kV).
 Low latency is required because the fault detection system sends commands to remote breakers.
 A delay in the “disconnect” command can cause damage due to the fault current.
 DTT is also used for “anti-islanding” protection, to disconnect a DER system from the main distribution feeder if the main feeder has an outage.
 This prevents “backfeeding” electricity into a feeder that should not be energized from the DER system.

 A third application for low latency is wildfire protection.
 In areas that are susceptible to wildfires, there is a risk of energized conductors falling to the ground and starting a fire because of wind or other events.
 Low latency communications from sensors to circuit breakers can be used to identify a break or fault and de-energize the circuit before the conductor hits the ground.

-Low Latency Security Requirements

-Modern networks and applications have higher levels of cyber-security requirements, which can add overhead and delays that impede the goal of low latency.

-Securus Communications [3] points out five reasons why low latency is important for today’s networks.

-Nextgen Voice and Video Services have created an unprecedented demand for low latency services on current networks.
-High-definition 4K/8K streaming accommodating remote work requires high bandwidth and low latency to make these experiences as seamless as possible.
-Providing secure communications on top of the base requirements puts an even greater strain on low latency requirements.

-Real-Time Retail Customer Analytics is another reason low latency networks are required.
-Companies try to identify customer trends in real time.
-This requires low latency networks.
-A combination of AI algorithms and real-time analysis often happening before the customer leaves the store after checking out with their purchase is pushing low latency and security requirements beyond previous levels.

-IIOT where secure communications between massive scale devices providing analytics and control on a level never seen is pushing low latency in critical control systems.

-Autonomous vehicles have also been pushing MEC, which is only enabled by low latency networks.
-Secure communications are critical for this function as human safety is involved and real-time analysis of vehicular traffic is critical in this role.

-Virtual reality and the metaverse are one of the latest emerging technologies that require real-time secure communications as people use AR/VR headsets to intercommunicate across virtual worlds.
-Low latency and security are essential in providing a smooth unincumbered experience for the potentially high numbers of users interacting with each other across large geographic distances.
+All of preceding grid use cases have demanding cyber-security requirements which are designed in from the start.
+Additional overhead and processing must be accounted for in the overall latency budget.

+Medical IoT

-In addition to the above highlighted use cases involving secure low latency communications, there is another often overlooked area involving medical IoT devices.
-A paper published by the IEEE [4] points out these issues.
-The paper points out that within the scope of healthcare applications, delay would form a dangerous risk in case the system does not meet the compatibility requirements of health monitoring, in addition to the several security and privacy threats that are encountered.
-To help ensure the safe transmission of data between IoT devices and the cloud, while keeping the possible network latency and response time to a minimum, the present study proposes a three-layered IoT-Fog computing model that deploys an authentication stage and an encryption stage with cloud computing.
+Another use case for low latency communications is medical IoT devices.
+A paper published by the IEEE [4] points out that within the scope of healthcare applications, delay would form a dangerous risk in case the system does not meet the compatibility and performance requirements of health monitoring, in addition to the several security and privacy threats that are encountered.
+To help ensure the safe transmission of data between IoT devices and the cloud, while keeping the possible network latency and response time to a minimum, the referenced study proposes a three-layered IoT-Fog computing model that deploys an authentication stage and an encryption stage with cloud computing.